-Note that the capitalised term "Generator" refers to the entity that owns and operates generation equipment.
-The non-capitalised term "generation" or "generator" refers to a physical generation system or plant.
+&lt;sup>1 Note that the capitalised term "Generator" refers to the entity that owns and operates generation equipment.
+The non-capitalised term "generator" refers to physical generation plant.

-Throughout this document, the term "the information" refers to that information which is released to registered participants by AEMO under clause 3.13.3(k)(2) of the Rules.
-Specifically, this refers to an encrypted version of the generator model source code and the RUG.
+&lt;sup>2 Throughout this document, the term "the information" refers to that information which is released to registered participants by AEMO under clause 3.13.3(k)(2) of the Rules.
+Specifically, this refers to an encrypted or otherwise protected version of the generator model source code and the RUG.
 These documents are originally provided to AEMO by connecting generators under clause S5.2.4 of the Rules.